Assessing imbalance in signed brain networks: Setting up the formalism

 counts the number of time steps in correspondence of which both series $i$ and series $j$ are characterised by negative values.
 It is quite intuitive to ascribe them to the class of \emph{concordant motifs}, i.e. patterns capturing the `agreement' between any two series.
 Analogously, it is quite intuitive to ascribe

 and

-counting the number of time steps in correspondence of which series $i$ is characterised by a positive value and series $j$ is characterised by a negative value or viceversa, to the class of \emph{discordant motifs}, i.e. patterns capturing the `disagreement' between any two series.
+counting the number of time steps in correspondence of which series $i$ is characterised by a positive value and series $j$ is characterised by a negative value or vice versa, to the class of \emph{discordant motifs}, i.e. patterns capturing the `disagreement' between any two series.

 Any two nodes whose associated time series exhibit a significantly large number of concordant motifs will be connected by a $+1$, while any two nodes whose associated time series exhibit a significantly large number of discordant motifs will be connected by a $-1$.

-Lastly, we would like to stress that our projection scheme is applicable only in the absence of null values - a condition that is naturally satisfied by BOLD time series, representing the focus of this study.
+We would also like to stress that our projection scheme is applicable only in the absence of null values - a condition that is naturally satisfied by BOLD time series, representing the focus of this study.